Section 2: WPA

 The state Capitol was built during the early years of the New Deal.
 Though it was not a WPA project, unskilled laborers were employed by the WPA to work on the construction site.

-Thousands of years after people began spending time on Spring Creek and Murphy Creek in Dunn County, the WPA placed a dam where the two creeks came together.
+Thousands of years after people first camped at the junction of Spring Creek and Murphy Creek in Dunn County, the WPA placed a dam where the two creeks came together.
 The dam was built by local WPA workers to form Lake Ilo.
-The lake had a recreation area with restrooms and picnic areas.
+Workers constructed a recreation area with restrooms and picnic areas on the lake shore.
 In 1939, Lake Ilo became a National Wildlife Refuge, a breeding and resting place for migratory birds and other wildlife.
 The lake is also a popular fishing lake.
 When the dam needed repairs in the 1980s, the water level was lowered.
 During the repair process, archeologists discovered evidence of the ancient camps.
 The Lake Ilo archeological site had been protected by the lake behind the WPA dam.

 The WPA also built dams, roads, and bridges.
 (See Image 9.)
 WPA projects contributed to the building of paved roads that improved transportation in the state.
 (See Image 10.)
 Many WPA projects were local.
 Workers were hired locally and may have worked only on one project.
 Therefore, the projects tended to be smaller than CCC projects.
-However, with funds to pay laborers and the benefit of WPA engineers and architects, many towns in North Dakota were able to add public buildings for public events, city offices, schools, and fair grounds.
+However, with WPA engineers and architects and federal funds to pay laborers, many towns in North Dakota were able to add public buildings for public events, city offices, schools, and fair grounds.
 (See Image 11.)

-Many WPA buildings and bridges stamped the symbol of the WPA into a cement cornerstone.
+Many WPA buildings and bridges have a stamp of the symbol of the WPA in a cement cornerstone.
 You may find those symbols on local structures today.